awilliams-atx/active_record_lite/README.md

   bulb.trainer =  misty.id
 ```

-In all above cases, rQuery will write an INSERT query in SQL since the attribute `id` is absent from all objects on instantiation.
+In all above cases, Rowboat will write an INSERT query in SQL since the attribute `id` is absent from all objects on instantiation.

-## The future of rQuery
+## The future of Rowboat

 * **Validations** - Methods that prevent protect a database from invalid data entry.
 * **Callbacks** - Methods that run at various points in the lifecycle of a SQLObject